 Jazz Combo is a small group of Jazz students that specialize in jazz improvisation.
 A Jazz combo is typically 1-2 lead instruments (melodic), piano, drum set, bass and rhythm guitar.
 This group prepares music to participate in the WTSBOA Jazz Festival in April.
 When student participation in this group is high we will have a Junior Varsity Combo as well.
 The jazz groups will give a concert each April.

 After the marching band season is over, the percussion students will be provided an opportunity to perform music that is specifically written for percussion groups.
 The percussionist will learn 20-30 minutes of music from this style and participate in local percussion ensemble competitions.
 Musical styles will include both the marching and concert percussion mediums.
 The percussion ensembles will perform in an April concert.

 All West Tennessee Honor Band

 The BHS Band actively supports our Student’s participation in the WTSBOA Honor Band.
 Each January, students are provided the opportunity to audition for the Senior High, Junior High, Jazz, Orchestra (winds & percussion) Honor Groups.
 Music is provided to all students in August with auditions in January.
-The All West rehearsals and concert for those selected is typically the end of January or the first of February.
-The BHS provides a Band Fee discount of $150 to anyone who is selected and participates in one of the four All West groups.
-Any student selected for The All State Band groups will receive a $375 discount of their band fees.
+The All West rehearsals and concert for those selected is typically the end of January.
+The BHS provide a Band Fee discount of $150 to anyone who is selected and participates in one of the four All West groups.
+Any student selected for The All State Band Groups will receive a $375 discount of their band fees.
 The fee applies to the following year’s fees.
 Only Students who are currently attending BHS or are zoned to BHS are eligible for this program.
 Any senior who is selected and participates in All West will be awarded a $150 textbook scholarship by the Band Booster organization.
 Any Senior Selected for The All State Band Groups will receive a $375 textbook scholarship.